thestackcollective/front-end-curriculum/lessons/module-2/old-workflow.md

 ### Milestones

 Milestones are a helpful way to prioritize and create deadlines for your project.
-For example, a milestone on one of your projects at Turing might be titled `MVP` (minimum viable product) and would include all the features and functionality that you would need to have completed (by a certain due date) that meet the MVP you've defined.
-Other possible milestones for your Turing might include `Nice-to-haves`, `Extensions`, or `Post-graduation`.
+For example, a milestone on one of your projects at TheStackCollective might be titled `MVP` (minimum viable product) and would include all the features and functionality that you would need to have completed (by a certain due date) that meet the MVP you've defined.
+Other possible milestones for your TheStackCollective might include `Nice-to-haves`, `Extensions`, or `Post-graduation`.

 ![Issues Milestones](/assets/images/lessons/github-issues/issues-milestones.png)